What to Do During a Lake Tahoe Winter

 Ok, not everything ski-related is about the resorts.
 If you’re a bit of an explorer and like off-the-beaten-path activities, you can travel on the…beaten path...in the town of Truckee.
 You’ll scurry, slip and slide up and down the trails marking the hills and valleys around the town, rubbing ski shoulders (which are like normal shoulders, but while skiing) with everyone from newbies to competitive ski people (or skiers).

-Right, leave stubborn ol’ dad to fend for himself in the wilderness of the Sierra Nevada mountain range, while you and the rest of the family enjoy the pampered lifestyle of the resorts.
+Right, leave stubborn ol’ dad to fend for himself in the wilderness of the Sierra Nevada mountain range, while you and the rest of the family enjoy the pampered lifestyle of the resorts during the Lake Tahoe winter.
 Maybe you’ll even pick him out trudging through the snow from your relaxing position in the gondola leading to the Heavenly Mountain Resort, which claims to be the largest of its kind in California and Nevada.
 And who are we to dispute that.
 Go for some skiing and snowboarding lessons for adults and kids in this vast ski resort.
 Make sure to also check out the Squaw Valley resort, the Northstar Ski Resort and the Kirkwood Ski Resort among the snowy wonderlands spread across the mountains.

+Remember, it’s not just about you, as much as you’d like it to be.
+If you had kids (that’s a big if), you made a Faustian pact that committed you to things like the Adventure Peak play area, where you’ll find a charming little ski school for children during the Lake Tahoe winter.
 By the lifts of the Squaw and Alpine villages lies the SnoVentures area for kids (and beginners, who are treated in these parts like children).
 Let them climb aboard the mini snowmobiles, taking care they don’t drive off the edge of a cliff.
-Take the whole family around the Sierra Nevada mountains on the free shuttle and sit on top of the snow tube donut things, as they whoosh down the slopes.
+Take the whole family around the Sierra Nevada mountains on the free shuttle and sit on top of the snow tube donuts, as they whoosh down the slopes.
 Later, grab the kids and sit by a fire pit, as you roast marshmallows and other gooey sugary items.